-The indirect environmental impacts are mainly related to the air pollution caused by clarks and other vehicles, the H/C gas emissions during loading and unloading of the products into the ships, the noise coming from road tankers traffic and vessel stopover in anchorages, the wastewater of AVIN station, as well as, the side impacts in case of an accident during the transfer of products to and from the refinery either from suppliers or from customers.
+The indirect environmental impacts are mainly related to the air pollution caused by forklifts and other vehicles, the H/C gas emissions during loading and unloading of the products into the ships, the noise coming from tank truck traffic and vessel stopover in anchorages, the wastewater of AVIN station, as well as the side impacts in case of an accident during the transport of products to and from the refinery either from suppliers or to customers.

 Within the framework of the Integrated Management System, the Company evaluates its environmental performance and trains its suppliers, contractors and subcontractors on several environmental issues and continuously gives information to its customers regarding the usage and distribution of the products.
-At the same time, it investigates new environmentally mild ways for transportation and attends to the effective organization of its raw materials and products transportation.
+At the same time, it investigates new, environmentally mild solutions to its transportation needs and attends to the effective organization of its raw material and product transport.